Incoming profile

 Specific requirements for admission to this doctoral program

-a) Accredit a level of knowledge B1 according to the European Mark of reference, which allows, as a basic requirement, the handling of sources in English, French and / or German.
+a) Accredit a level of knowledge B1 according to the European Mark of reference, which allows, as a basic requirement, the handling of sources in English, French and/or German.

-b) If all the knowledge is foreseen, applicants who have completed a previous official degree in Philosophy (Bachelor's degree, undergraduate degree, master's degree, or foreign degrees with similar characteristics) and who can accredit training in research in Philosophy and/or Humanities may direct access to the doctoral program.
-Candidates who meet the general admission requirements do not have prior training in Philosophy and/or research in Philosophy or Humanities which are admitted to the program to take the necessary training supplements.
+b) If all the knowledge is foreseen, applicants who have completed a previous official degree in Philosophy (Bachelor's degree, undergraduate degree, master's degree, or foreign degrees with similar characteristics) and who can accredit training in research in Philosophy and/or Humanities may have direct access to the doctoral program.
+Candidates who meet the general admission requirements do not have prior training in Philosophy and/or research in Philosophy or Humanities, and are admitted to the program to take the necessary training supplements.
 In the admission process, after the personal study of the academic record of the studies that have been carried out before the candidate, these training complements will be specified.

 Criteria admission